pomkos/payme/README.md

 #### food table

-Stores information from the claim your meal section on payme
+Stores information from the claim your meal section on payme.
+This is what is shown when users click "see everyone's claimed meals"

 | name  | food                                | price | amount | total_item_price | label              |
 | ----- | ----------------------------------- | ----- | ------ | ---------------- | ------------------ |